TheAce74/use-click-away-react/README.md

 #### Returns

 - An object with a single property:
-  - `clickAwayRef: RefObject<HTMLElement | null>` - A React ref object to be assigned to the target element.
+  - `clickAwayRef: RefObject<T extends HTMLElement | null>` - A React ref object to be assigned to the target element.

 ## Example